tfp-photonics/treams/docs/dev.rst

 file as an argument.
 Additionally, the option ``-k`` allows to define keywords when selecting test.

-Some integration tests for the module :ref:`ptsa-lattice` take a long time to finish and are therefore disabled by default.
+Some integration tests for the module :ref:`generated/ptsa.lattice:ptsa.lattice` take a long time to finish and are therefore disabled by default.
 You can add them with the option ``--runslow``.

 If coverage reports should be included on can use the option ``--cov ptsa``.
 However, this will only report on the pure python files.
 To also get coverage reports for the